Erin McLeod: 2012 London Olympics

 After the 2011 FIFA Women's World Cup, John Herdman was hired as head coach of the Canadian national team.
 He rebuilt the team and used inclusive language to help create an environment that allowed players to be honest with each other and grow.
-McLeod was able to address issues that she had with herself and others, which she attributed to helping re-build her confidence.
+McLeod was able to address issues that she had with herself and others, which she attributed to helping rebuild her confidence.

-Leading up to the 2012 Olympics, McLeod helped the Canadian team qualify at the CONCACAF Women's Olympic Qualifying tournament that took place from January 19–29 in Vancouver.
+Leading up to the 2012 Olympics, McLeod helped the Canadian team qualify at the CONCACAF Women's Olympic Qualifying tournament that took place in Vancouver.
 She started in the group stage match against Cuba on January 21 and recorded a clean sheet.
 She made one other appearance during the tournament in the final match against the United States on January 29 at BC Place.
 During the match, she conceded four goals, resulting in a 4–0 win for the United States.

 Following a 10-day training camp in Cyprus in February 2012, McLeod was named to the 21-player roster for the 2012 Cyprus Cup that ran from February 28 to March 6.
 She appeared in two of Canada's four matches in the tournament, including the final against France.
 From April until late June, McLeod joined her teammates in an extended residency camp in Vancouver in preparation for the 2012 Olympics.
-During the camp, the team played in various friendlies; McLeod appeared and started in four friendlies, recording two shutouts.
+During the camp, the team played in various friendlies; McLeod appeared and started in four friendlies, recording two clean sheets.

 McLeod was Canada's starting goalkeeper at the 2012 Summer Olympics in London.
 During the group stage, she played in two matches against Japan and Sweden on July 25 and 31, respectively.
-She allowed four goals in the two matches.
+She conceded four goals in the two matches.
 In the quarter-finals, McLeod started in goal against Great Britain and secured a clean sheet.

 McLeod started in the semi-final game against the United States on August 6, in what many have called a controversial match.
 In the 78th minute of the game, Canada was leading, 3–2, when the referee ruled that McLeod had held the ball for more than six seconds, going by a rule that is rarely enforced, and gave an indirect free kick inside the penalty area to the United States.
-McLeod faced no challenge with the free kick; however, the referee then called a penalty after the ball struck Canadian player Marie-Eve Nault on the arm.
-American striker Abby Wambach took the penalty kick, and it went past McLeod.
+McLeod faced no challenge with the free kick however the referee then called a penalty after the ball struck Canadian player Marie-Eve Nault on the arm.
+American striker Abby Wambach took the penalty kick, and scored.
 The match went into extra time, with Alex Morgan heading in the ball past McLeod's fingertips in the 123rd minute, resulting in a win for the United States.

 McLeod started in the Bronze medal match against France on August 9.
 Her clean sheet helped Canada win the bronze medal.